Deltares/SFINCS/docs/output.rst

 Possible problems can be:

 * The provided elevation file has very rapid changes in elevation, that locally lead to large water level gradients and fluxes.
-Possible solution: locally smooth the elevation data and provide this as a new depfile
+Possible solution: locally smooth the elevation data and provide this as a new depfile.

 * In general the internal timesteps of SFINCS might be too large.
-Possible solution: reduce timesteps by supplying a lower value of alpha (e.g. 0.5) or set a low enough value of 'dtmax'.
+Possible solution: reduce timesteps by supplying a lower value of alpha (e.g. 0.5), set a higher value for 'hmin_cfl' or set a low enough value of 'dtmax'.

 * Sometimes a simulation might contain too large water depths are start in too deep water.
 This can potentially create problems as SFINCS is intented as a shallow water model.